ROCm/rocprofiler-sdk/README.md

     - **Need for Cold Restart**: In the event of a hardware freeze, you may need to perform a cold restart (turning the hardware off and on) to restore normal operations.
     Please use this beta feature cautiously.
 It may affect your system's stability and performance.
 Proceed at your own risk.

-  - At this point, We do not recommend stress-testing the beta implementation.
+  - At this point, we do not recommend stress-testing the beta implementation.

   - Correlation IDs provided by the PC sampling service are verified only for HIP API calls.